Make more informed purchasing choices. Our comprehensive guide will assist you in choosing the best Hyundai Tucson model year for yourself.

 Hyundai Tucson Generations

-Introduced in 2005, the Hyundai Tucson has seen four generations, each with unique designs, features, and performance attributes.
+Introduced in 2005, the Hyundai Tucson has seen four generations, each with distinctive designs, features, and performance characteristics.

 The following table demonstrates all Hyundai Tucson generations from 2005 to the current day: